rekharchandran/Python-NLTK/README.md

 The resulting tokens are then passed on to some other form of processing.
 The process can be considered a sub-task of parsing input.

+Tokenization is a way to split text into tokens.
+These tokens could be paragraphs, sentences, or individual words.